 - Shareable for trusted collaboration.
 Shared data is critical to ensure that everyone works from the same data source of truth.
 Shared data also helps to break down departmental silos and foster easier, more trusted collaboration.

 - Secure by design.
 For most enterprises, data is their most valuable asset.
 Modern data architecture takes into account data security with controlled data access and authorization, as well as compliance with data privacy laws and regulations such as GDPR and HIPAA.

 If you’re creating a data architecture from scratch in the cloud, then building these characteristics in is easy.
 But most enterprises are straddling legacy on-premise infrastructure with cloud, and often multi-cloud.
 Their data resides in multiple places and is typically heavily siloed.
 Data migrations to the cloud and data integrations are a priority.

-In addition to the six characteristics of a modern data architecture, you’ll also want to ensure that your design facilitates the following:
+In addition to the six characteristics of modern data architecture, you’ll also want to ensure that your design facilitates the following:

 - Supports a move to self-service and multiple types of users (integrators, data scientists, line of business leaders, stakeholders)

 - Enables a hyper-connected enterprise (think of data as the nerves connecting every part of the body, seamlessly transmitting information as needed)